 Ema Banner

-Scheduling jobs is a crucial aspect of most modern applications, whether it’s polling APIs or databases, monitoring system health, or auto-scaling.
+Scheduling jobs is a crucial aspect of most modern applications, whether it’s polling APIs or databases, monitoring system health or auto-scaling.

 Even auto-scaling systems such as Kubernetes and Apache Mesos require periodic checks to ensure the status of deployed applications.

 To ensure tasks are decoupled from business logic, decoupled execution queues like Redis queues are used.
-This article will explore different ways to schedule and execute Python jobs using mini tutorials, including simple loops, simple threaded loops, Schedule Library, Python Crontab, and RQ Scheduler as decoupled queues.
+This article will explore different ways to schedule and execute Python jobs using mini tutorials, including simple loops, simple threaded loops, schedule library, Python crontab and RQ scheduler as decoupled queues.

-Method 1: The Simple Loop
+Method 1: The simple loop

 Scheduling a job with simple loops is a straightforward approach involving an infinitely running while loop that periodically calls a function.
 Although there are more efficient methods, it can do the job.

 You can introduce time delays using the sleep function from the built-in time module.
-However, this method is less popular because isn’t as visually appealing and readable as other methods.
+However, this method is less popular because it isn’t as visually appealing and readable as other methods.
 To schedule Python jobs with simple loops, you can use the time module in Python to create a loop that runs a certain function at specified intervals.
-Here’s an example code
+Here’s an example code:

 import time